jonathanclare/iadesigner/README.md

 ```

 ### Install Git
-If you wish to use Git, download and install from [Git](https://git-scm.com/downloads)
+If you wish to use Git for version control, download and install from [Git](https://git-scm.com/downloads)

 # INSTALL APP